jlr7245/swrpg-cli/README.md

 # SWRPG CLI

-Project for me, a person who wanted to build something complex in python.
+Project for me, a person who wanted to build something moderately complex in python.

 ### Running it